marekjulian/WebSocket-Node/README.md

 Current News
 ------------

+- This forked version [marekjulian/WebSocket-Node](https://github.com/marekjulian/WebSocket-Node) of the [original repo](https://github.com/Worlize/WebSocket-Node) has been enhanced to suppport a somewhat non-standard protocal of ws+unix which does NOT require a hostname, nor path, and the path should referenced a file descriptor to a Unix Domain Socket.

 - As of version 1.0.7, ***Native modules are now optional.*** If they fail to compile, WebSocket-Node will still work but will not verify that received UTF-8 data is valid, and xor masking/unmasking of payload data for security purposes will not be as efficient as it is performed in JavaScript instead of native code.

 - Version 1.0.7 requires node v0.6.10, since that's the first version that I can manage to successfully build the native extensions with node-gyp through npm.
 If anyone can figure out how to build native extensions in a way that works with both older and newer versions of Node, I'm happy to accept a patch!